berdaniera/sapflux-Excel/README.md

 sapflux-Excel
 =============

 Functions to generate predictions of whole tree sap flow based on sap flux density observations.
+If input is in units of (mass / m^2 / time), the output is (mass / time).

 Usage
 -----